drewjin/drewjin.github.io/_pages/about.md

 Recently,

-- I have been serving as an intern with Prof. [Zhijie Deng](https://scholar.google.com/citations?user=J3dR0sUAAAAJ&hl=en) at Shanghai Jiaotong University (SJTU), diving into Edge LLM deployment with all sorts of LLM reasoning & inference optimization.
+- I have been serving as a Research Intern with Prof. [Zhijie Deng](https://scholar.google.com/citations?user=J3dR0sUAAAAJ&hl=en) at Shanghai Jiaotong University (SJTU), diving into Edge LLM deployment with all sorts of LLM reasoning & inference optimization.

+- Currently learning all kinds of stacks:
+  - **Lang**: Triton, CPP (keeps on learning, diving in), Golang in backend development, Vue in frontend development.
+  - **MLSys/Efficient LLMs**: parallel decoding, efficient reasoning, kv compression, etc. (hard! hard! hard!)
+  - **LLM Reasoning**: all kinds of reasoning tasks, especially reasoning pruning.

+- Planning to learn: Ray, TileLang, practice my leetcode ablitiy, etc.

+- Projects planning to work on: minitorch.

 # 🤓 Blogs